Pay a Bill

 Hiking.
 A moderately difficult hike can burn approximately 400 calories per hour.
 If you don’t happen to be near a hike-friendly area, simply go for a brisk walk as a family.
 It’s a great safe way for the family to catch up, explore the outdoors and get fit together.

 Ice-Skating.
-Cold weather doesn’t mean the entire family should hibernate.
-There are many calorie-burning activities that embrace the season and feel more like fun than exercise, including ice-skating, which can burn over 400 calories per hour.
-Make sure everyone stays safe by keeping ice-skating confined to skating rinks and not lakes or ponds.
+Warm weather doesn’t have to mean outdoors!
+There are many calorie-burning activities that feel more like fun than exercise, including ice-skating, which can burn over 400 calories per hour.
+Make sure everyone stays safe by keeping ice-skating confined to skating rinks and not lakes or ponds in wintertime.

 Yoga.
 The family that does yoga together reduces stress levels together.
 There is a yoga type for every age and every fitness level.
 When introducing beginners and children to yoga, help prevent injury by using a certified yoga instructor.

 Biking.
-When roads aren’t icy or snowy, break out the helmets and hit the road.
+Break out the helmets and hit the road.
 Make sure everyone is up-to-date on safety and the rules of the road before heading out.
 Biking is a great way to explore as a family, and, it could potentially awaken a lifetime passion for fitness for your kids.

 Dancing.
 Nothing could be simpler or more fun than turning on some tunes and dancing as a family.
 If a fitness craze like Zumba can work magic for adults, a little dancing could do wonders for kids too.
 Dance games for the Wii, Xbox or other gaming consoles are also a great way to get the family dancing at home during the cold months.
 Parents and kids, alike, love a little bit of friendly competition when everyone is laughing and grooving together.